 Important note: While you can find good opportunities to mimic your competitors, this is not a good long-term or scalable tactic.
 You do not just want to get the links that your competitors have: you want to get links that they can’t get.
 Otherwise, how are you ever going to beat them?

-Learning from your competitors and learning from what they do should only be one part of your online marketing efforts.
+Learning from your competitors and learning from what they do should only be one part of your efforts.

 With all of this in mind, let’s dig a bit deeper and look at the key link metrics you should focus on when carrying out link profile analysis.